-Many other mechanisms exist outside the licensing regime that are available to address such issues.
-For example: - planning controls; - positive measures to create a safe and clean town and village centres environment in partnership with local businesses, transport operators and other departments of the Council; - the provision of CCTV surveillance in town and village centres, provision of public conveniences open late at night, street cleaning and litter patrols; - powers of the Council to designate parts of the District as places where alcohol may not be consumed publicly; - the confiscation of alcohol from adults and children in designated areas; - police enforcement of the general law concerning disorder and anti-social behaviour, including the issuing of fixed penalty notices; - the prosecution for the offence of selling alcohol to people who are drunk (or allowing such a sale); - the power of Derbyshire Constabulary to instantly close down, for up to 24 hours (extendable to 48 hours), any licensed premises in respect of which a TEN has effect on grounds of disorder, the likelihood of disorder or noise emanating from the premises causing a nuisance; - the power of the Police, other Responsible Authorities or other persons to seek a review of a licence or certificate; - raising a contribution to policing the late night economy through a late night levy; - · early morning alcohol restriction orders. - 6.6 This Licensing Authority does not intend to use alternative measures such as fixed closing times, staggered closing times and zoning within the area.
+- positive measures to create a safe and clean town and village centres environment in partnership with local businesses, transport operators and other departments of the Council including best practice schemes such as Pub Watch; - community protection notices; - the provision of CCTV surveillance in town and village centres, provision of public conveniences open late at night, street cleaning and litter patrols; - powers of the Council to designate parts of the District as places where alcohol may not be consumed publicly; - the confiscation of alcohol from adults and children in designated areas; - police enforcement of the general law concerning disorder and anti-social behaviour, including the issuing of fixed penalty notices; - the prosecution for the offence of selling alcohol to people who are drunk (or allowing such a sale); - the power of Derbyshire Constabulary to instantly close down, for up to 24 hours (extendable to 48 hours), any licensed premises in respect of which a temporary event notice has effect on grounds of disorder, the likelihood of disorder or noise emanating from the premises causing a nuisance; - the power of the Police, other Responsible Authorities or other persons to seek a review of a licence or certificate; - raising a contribution to policing the late night economy through a late night levy; - early morning alcohol restriction orders. - 6.6 This Licensing Authority does not intend to use alternative measures such as fixed closing times, staggered closing times and zoning within the area.
 Each case will be decided on its own mertis based on the representations received.
 Each decision made will be made in accordance with what is appropriate to promote the licensing objectives. - 6.7 There can be confusion between the 'need' for premises and the 'cumulative impact' of premises on the licensing objectives.
-'Need' concerns the commercial demand for a premises.
+'Need' concerns the commercial demand for a premises which is a matter for the planning authority and for the market.
 This Licensing Authority will not consider the question of 'need' in determining an application as it falls outside of the remit of the licensing regime.